Filter Options

 Should I choose a fly-in or road safari?

-“Traveling around by car or small aircraft are both good options in Namibia.
-Namibia is a wonderful destination for a road trip.
+“Traveling around by car or small aircraft are both good options for safaris in Namibia.
+It is a wonderful country for a road trip.
 Between destinations, you’ll get to appreciate the emptiness of the wide-open spaces.
 It’s a big part of what Namibia is all about.
 You’ll probably follow a circular route visiting several highlights on your 14-day safari.
-Having said all that, there are obvious advantages to a fly-in safari too.
-Although generally more pricey, it is a good way to save time traveling between places, and you can easily mix and match highlights from all over the country.
-Fly-in packages are usually tied in with luxury accommodation.
+However, there are obvious advantages to a fly-in safari too.
+Although they are generally more pricey, it is a good way to save time traveling between places.
+And it means you can easily mix and match highlights from all over the country.
+Fly-in packages are usually tied in with luxury accommodations.
 In some cases these lodges are in remote locations and offer a high level of exclusivity.
 There is no reason why you can’t combine a road and fly-in safari.
 Fly to a few out-of-the-way places and drive the rest.”

 4

-What is the best time of the year for a Namibia safari?
+What is the best time of year for a Namibia safari?

-“Namibia can be visited at any time of the year.
-It has a dry desert climate; rainfall is sporadic and rarely interferes with travel plans.
+“Namibia has a dry desert climate and can be visited at any time of the year.
+Rainfall is sporadic and rarely interferes with travel plans.
 When it rains, it usually comes in the form of afternoon thunderstorms.
-Wildlife viewing is, however, best from June to October, the middle and end of the Dry season.
-This is especially so in Etosha NP, where animals are attracted to waterholes when the bush dries out.
-It is hot and humid in the Wet season from November to February.
+Wildlife viewing is, however, best from May to October during the Dry season.
+This is especially so in Etosha, where animals are attracted to waterholes when the bush dries out.
+The Wet season (November to April) is hot and humid, especially from November to February.
 The Dry season months are very pleasant during the day, but it can get very chilly at night.
-April and May are lovely months; temperatures are mild and rainfall is rare.
-As these months punctuate the end of the Wet season, the scenery tends to be green and the air crisp.
+April and May are lovely months.
+Temperatures are mild at this time and rainfall is rare.
+As these months mark the end of the Wet season, the scenery tends to be green and the air crisp.
 December to April is the low season.
 You’ll find few visitors around and low-season prices might apply.”

 5